-The patients are advised to quit smoking, as well as limiting their caffeine and alcohol intake.
+The patients are advised to quit smoking, as well as limit their caffeine and alcohol intake.
 Regular physical activity can help prevent a number of health issues that can potentially complicate AFib.
 Such issues would be obesity, diabetes, high blood pressure, heart disease, etc.

-And because the patients with AFib tend to have high anxiety levels due to experiencing AFib daily, relaxation is a key factor.
+And because patients with AFib tend to have high anxiety levels due to experiencing AFib daily, relaxation is a key factor.
 Proper relaxation can help reduce damage.
 Yoga and meditation seem to be the most helpful methods so far.

 It is very important to monitor your heart regularly because that increases the chances to detect negative changes that can lead to other problems like stroke.
 You can make heart check a healthy daily habit with electrocardiogram (ECG/EKG) devices and connected apps.
-These solutions let you monitor the heart on your own and share results with doctor from your phone.
+These solutions let you monitor the heart on your own and share results with a doctor from your phone.
 Depending on the specific product these solutions can detect signs of different arrhythmias and heart abnormalities, allowing doctors to act before the emergency occurs.

 Are you experiencing AFib?
 If so, you need to receive proper treatment.
-With proper treatment, you will be able to reduce the risk of complications and improve the quality of life.
+With proper treatment, you will be able to reduce the risk of complications and improve your quality of life.
 But before you could ever take any medications, your doctor needs to identify which of the four forms of AFib are you dealing with.